-- [®] Push the overdrive switch.
+- ▶ Push the overdrive switch.
 The "O/D OFF" indicator light will come on and the transmission will downshift to third gear. - Shift into the "2" position.
-The transmission will downshift to second gear when the vehicle speed drops down to or lower than 101 km/h (63 mph), and stronger engine braking will be enabled. - ® Shift into the "L" position.
-The transmission will downshift to first gear when the vehicle speed drops down to or lower than 50 km/h (31 mph), and maximum engine braking will be enabled.
+The transmission will downshift to second gear when the vehicle speed drops down to or lower than the following speed, and stronger engine braking will be enabled.